alexodorico/enchanted-spheres/README.md

 ## Summary

-In Enchanted Stones, you play as a sorcerers that control a magic dueling rocks.
+In Enchanted Stones, you play as a sorcerer that controls a magic dueling rock.
 The goal of the game is to reduce your opponents life total to zero, while playing and countering spells that alter movement.

 ## Turn Structure